1031-Systems/1031_Delivery/docs/HotKeys.md

 ### In Audio Pane
 - Left Drag Up and Down - Zoom time range
 - Left Drag Side to Side - Pan time range left and right

+---
+## General Mouse Usage
+The left mouse button is used for most activities.
+Without Shift or Control, it is used for editing tags or control points.
+With Shift it is used for inserting or deleting tags or control points.
+With Control it is used to Select or Deselect a channel, adding it to or removing it from the set of selected channels.

+Outside of a channel pane, the left mouse button without shift or control, zooms and pans the time range for the entire display unless on a tag in the Tag pane.

+Within a channel pane, the wheel zooms the vertical data range about the location of the cursor.
+The right mouse button brings up the tools menu for the channel pane.